getumbrel/umbrel/README.md

 Ensure you have the [latest docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) installed, python3, and docker-compose (installed from python3 pip).

+Ensure that you have the latest tor (currently working with 0.3.5.8), and you are using system default paths.

 ### Step 2

 Ensure that your account is permissioned for docker.